 The Educational Climate

-• Jesus present in the sacramental life, including weekly Mass, seasonal Reconciliation, Eucharistic Adoration, and sacramental preparation.
+• Jesus present in the sacramental life: This includes weekly Mass, seasonal reconciliation, Eucharistic Adoration, liturgical celebrations, and sacramental preparation.

 • Jesus present in the Catechesis of the Good Shepherd: The experience of the child in the Catechesis of the Good Shepherd is strongly Christ-centered.

 • Jesus present in the daily cultivation of virtue: A virtues program, appropriate to the different ages and development of the children, emphasizes the personal qualities that enable us to make the presence of Christ real in our daily lives and interactions.

 A Catholic school offers more than education.
 It offers Christian formation, a formation that touches every capability of every student, includes the religious dimension, and recognizes the help of grace.
 Since they are active agents in their own formation process, students’ cooperation is essential.
 The entire spirit and pedagogy of Montessori education is oriented toward the students’ participation in their education, and is imbued with a spirit of deep respect for the child.
 It also orients the child to a global sense of connection to the entire human family as citizens of the world called to universal holiness.